Certified IRB Professional (CIP) Exam

 CIP Reexamination

 Candidates are able to request special accommodations once their applications are approved.
 If you are requesting testing accommodations, please complete this form, and make sure that the ticket category Test Accommodations Request is selected.
-You will then receive an email from PSI that contains a ticket number, which will be referenced throughout the examination process.
+You will then receive an email from PSI that contains a ticket number, which will be referenced throughout the review process.
 Please retain this email.
 PSI staff will contact you upon reviewing your request for any additional information, and to proceed with exam appointment booking.

 For additional information, you may reference this document.
 Please note that PSI approves all accommodations for PRIM&R’s exams.